Click Here for Our Recommended Antivirus for Your Device

 What is Stainless Steel?

 It is a martial composed of carbon and iron.
-Stainless steel is a very durable material and it is used in the process of building making.
+Stainless steel is a very durable material, and it is used in the process of building making.
 Maintenance of stainless steel is quite easy and effortless.

-Due to its glossy and slippery finish, dirt cannot sit on it, neither does stainless steel catches rust.
-Stainless steel can be cleaned very easily by only wiping with a cloth or sponge.
+Due to its glossy and slippery finish, dirt cannot sit on it, and neither does stainless steel catches rust.
+Stainless steel can be cleaned very easily by only wiping it with a cloth or sponge.

 Stainless steel has somewhat properties of resisting heat.
 The element that is added to stainless steel to prevent corrosion is nitrogen.
-Chromium-containing steel was first produced in 1869, for the purpose of bridge construction.
+Chromium-containing steel was first produced in 1869 for the purpose of bridge construction.

 stainless steel